Communication of Safeguards for Ice (/Snow) Slips and Falls

 - What additional precautions are required to ensure visitors to the site are protected

 - That they must report and take precautions to alleviate, any hazardous conditions seen

 - How hazardous conditions should be reported to management

-A risk assessment approach to Ice and Snow slips (trips and falls) can include the following steps
+A risk assessment approach to Ice and Snow slips (trips and falls) should consider

 - Sample Dynamic Risk Assessment